How to Manage the Responsibilities and Duties of a Supervisor

 The best way to manage supervisor duties is to become organized.
 While some staff in your office may consider you to be a neat freak, having yourself organized will allow you to manage your supervisor duties and be able to complete them in a timely matter.
 Or, allow you to switch from one task to another when the time comes.
 Here are some ways to become better organized:

 - Keep a "to do" list.
 I know this sounds remediable, but it's one of the best ways I have kept myself organized.
 I keep an electronic document that has my weekly duties, monthly duties, and one-time tasks I need to ensure I complete.
 If I complete one of these tasks, I cross or check it off.
 I place due-dates on them and even highlight the duties by priority so I know when I need to complete them.
+Another great tool to use in this area is Tasks, which can be found in Microsoft Outlook.
+It's great to be able to take an e-mail received and set it as a task for a future date.

 - Binders are your friend.
 Another simplistic, but effective method.
 I have had over 15 binders on my desk, each that covers certain tasks.
 One is for supplies, one for writing evaluations, and various binders that each cover a program or task.
 I also have one master binder.
 This binder contains documents I use on a daily basis, documents that require action by me at some point, etc. I can take this binder anywhere.
 So if I have to work in another area or another desk, I have it accessible to make the transition that much easier.